 The baseline loads and required POC required reductions will be recalculated after mapping of JMU's MS4 drainage areas is complete, and more accurate land cover estimates can be made.
-Recalculations will be included in the second phase of the Action Plan, to be submitted with the reapplication package, in accordance with Section I.C.5.b. of the MS4 General Permit.
+Recalculations will be included in the next phase of the Action Plan, to be submitted with the reapplication package, in accordance with Section I.C of the MS4 General Permit.

 The estimated existing source loads and POC required reductions are based on the regulated urban acreage identified in Figure 1, and the Level 2 scoping for POC reductions identified in Virginia's Phase II Watershed Implementation Plan.
 Level 2 scoping provides for the reduction (from 2009 baseline loads) of 9.0% of nitrogen loads, 16% of phosphorus loads, and 20% of sediment loads from impervious regulated acres, and 6.0% of nitrogen loads, 7.25% of phosphorus loads and 8.75% sediment loads from pervious regulated acreage.
-The Phase II MS4 permit requires that 5% of the reduction targets (identified in Table 2) be achieved within the 2013 - 2018 permit term (referred to by the permit, and in the tables below, as "first permit cycle").
+The Phase II MS4 permit requires that 40% of the reduction targets (identified in Table 2) be achieved within the 2018 - 2023 permit term (referred to by the permit, and in the tables below, as "first permit cycle").

-Table 1 includes the information required by Phase II MS4 Permit, Section I.C.2 Tables 2b and 3b, entitled: "Table 2b: Calculation Sheet for Estimating Existing Source Loads for the Potomac River Basin," and "Table 3b: Calculation Sheet for Determining Total POC Reductions Required During this Permit Cycle for the Potomac River Basin."
+Table 1 includes the information required by Phase II MS4 Permit, Section I.C Table 3b, entitled: "Table 3b: Calculation Sheet for Estimating Existing Source Loads and Reduction Requirements for the Potomac River Basin"